-The Company has provided a total of \$51.2 million and \$39.3 million at December 31, 2011 and 2010, respectively, as an estimated future liability for unsettled workers' compensation claims liabilities.
+The Company has provided a total of \$70.6 million and \$51.2 million at December 31, 2012 and 2011, respectively, as an estimated future liability for unsettled workers' compensation claims liabilities.
 Included in the foregoing liabilities are insured claims that will be paid by the Company's former excess workers' compensation insurer and for which the Company has reported a receivable from the insurer for the insured claims liability.
-Insured claims totaled \$1.9 million and \$2.7 million at December 31, 2011 and 2010, respectively.
-The estimated liability for unsettled workers' compensation claims represents management's best estimate based upon an actuarial valuation provided by a third party actuary.
+Insured claims totaled \$757,000 and \$1.9 million at December 31, 2012 and 2011, respectively.
+The estimated liability for unsettled workers' compensation claims represents management's best estimate based upon an actuarial valuation provided by an independent actuary.
 Included in the claims liabilities are case reserve estimates for reported losses, plus additional amounts based on projections for incurred but not reported claims and anticipated increases in case reserve estimates.
-These estimates also include amounts for unallocated loss adjustment expenses, including legal costs.
-Based upon the evaluation of our workers' compensation claims at December 31, 2011 by our independent actuary, we recorded an additional workers' compensation expense of \$8.5 million and a similar increase in the accrued workers' compensation claims liabilities in the fourth quarter of 2011 to reflect a change in the estimated costs to close workers' compensation claims, primarily related to claims incurred during 2005 to 2009.
 These estimates are continually reviewed and adjustments to liabilities are reflected in current operating results as they become known.

-5. Workers' Compensation Claims (Continued)
+6. Workers' Compensation Claims (Continued)

-Liabilities incurred for work-related employee fatalities and for severely injured workers, as determined by the state in which the accident occurred, are recorded either at an agreed lump-sum settlement amount or the net present value of future fixed and determinable payments over the actuarially determined remaining life expectancy of the beneficiary, discounted at a rate that approximates a long-term, high-quality corporate bond rate.
+Liabilities incurred for work-related employee fatalities and for severely injured workers, as determined by the state in which the accident occurred, are recorded either at an agreed lump-sum settlement amount or the net present value of future fixed and determinable payments over the actuarially determined remaining life expectancy of the beneficiary, discounted at a rate that approximates a long-term, high-guality corporate bond rate.
 Our excess workers' compensation insurance retention is \$5.0 million per occurrence in all our self-insured states, except for Maryland and Colorado where our retention is at \$1.0 million and \$500,000 per occurrence, respectively.
 We present our accrued liabilities for workers' compensation claims on a gross basis along with a corresponding receivable from our insurers, as we are the primary obligor for payment of the related insured claims.
-We maintain excess workers' compensation insurance coverage with Chartis, formerly known as American International Group, between \$5.0 million and \$15.0 million per occurrence, except in Maryland, where coverage with Chartis is between \$1.0 million and \$25.0 million per occurrence and in Colorado where the coverage with Chartis is from \$500,000 to statutory limits per occurrence.
+We maintain excess workers' compensation insurance coverage with ACE American Insurance Company ("ACE"), between \$5.0 million and \$15.0 million per occurrence, except in Maryland, where coverage with ACE is between \$1.0 million and \$25.0 million per occurrence and in Colorado where the coverage with ACE is from \$500,000 to statutory limits per occurrence.
+Prior to December 1, 2012, similar excess workers' compensation coverage was through American International Group.